populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 - Select on which tag to iterate the pipeline by clicking on the "Select" push button and select "Patient".
       - "Patient" is not a tag that comes from the data, it has been added manually.

-- You can visualize for each "Patient" value which documents are associated thanks to the combo box
+- we can visualize for each "Patient" value which documents are associated thanks to the combo box
       - The visualized tags are by default "SequenceName" and "AcquisitionDate" but can be changed at the bottom at the widget by clicking on the push buttons.

 .. image:: ../images/iteration_table.png